drug-design/course/docs/chapters/peptidomimetics.md

 ### Perspectives in Peptidomimetics
 *[Peptidomimetics]: Compounds that are peptide mimetics.
 They have non-peptide structures in part or in full, and mimic the the pharmacological activity of peptides.

-<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/perspectives-peptidomimetics-ce7c86ba'><i class='fa fa-play' aria-hidden='true'></i></button>There is no systematic method for transforming a peptide into a substance for drug development.
-In the past, medicinal chemists tended to embark on the process of making analogs of the peptide rather rapidly, hoping to find within a reasonable amount of time a compound with entirely different pharmacokinetic properties. {newLine}{newLine}Today since many success stories on de novo peptidomimicry have been reported, this approach has become more accepted.
-Currently, this trend encourages the development of sophisticated computerized packages allowing the enormous amount of experimental data accumulated in the course of many projects to be exploited in a global way.{newLine}{newLine} This encourages the creation of entirely new conditions for drug design and the definition of an entirely new way of considering lead discovery.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='peptidomimetics/perspectives-peptidomimetics-d368e46c'><i class='fa fa-play' aria-hidden='true'></i></button>There is no systematic method for transforming a peptide into a substance for drug development.
+In the past, medicinal chemists tended to embark on the process of making analogs of the peptide rather rapidly, hoping to find within a reasonable amount of time a compound with entirely different pharmacokinetic properties.

+Today since many success stories on de novo peptidomimicry have been reported, this approach has become more accepted.
+Currently, this trend encourages the development of sophisticated computerized packages allowing the enormous amount of experimental data accumulated in the course of many projects to be exploited in a global way.

+ This encourages the creation of entirely new conditions for drug design and the definition of an entirely new way of considering lead discovery.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.